yig/GMU-CS425/README.md

 ### Checkpoint 5 Upload

 **You have reached the fifth checkpoint.** Upload your code.
-Run `xmake clean --all` and then zip your entire directory.
+Delete or move aside your `build` subdirectory and then zip your entire directory.
 For this checkpoint:

 * Your engine should have an entity component system that lets users create entities, attach and remove components to and from them, and run algorithms over the components.
 * Your graphics manager's draw method should iterate over your ECS entities rather than taking a parameter.